-Open up a video and you will access the interface.
+Tap, browse and open up a video and you will access the interface.
 There will be several buttons on the screen and gestures will also be displayed for a short while.
 You can use them for easy watching and navigation.

 Downloading Subtitles Automatically